Leon-Leyang/BD-Traffic-Analysis/README.md

-# BD-Traffic-Analysis
+# Welcome!
-A predictive model for traffic accidents.
+This is a predictor for traffic accidents.